YoannaAtanasova/oscars-game-react/README.md

 The server is setup on [http://localhost:3030](http://localhost3030).\
 To view all available mocked enpoints see MockAPIs.json

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.

 ## Available Environment Variables

 In the project root directory are added .env files containing environment variables